Updated: Aug 11, 2021

 Despite living in Paris before, I never had the chance to attend a KOCHÉ fashion show, that's why I was more than thrilled to get invited backstage to sketch live.

-The KOCHÉ SS19 collection is a real melting pot of different cultures and countries that have inspired the designer conceiving her new proposition, including Morocco, China and Japan.
+The KOCHÉ SS19 collection is a real melting pot of different cultures and countries that have inspired the designer to conceive her new proposition, including Morocco, China and Japan.

 Spring/Summer 2019 marks also the third time that designer Christelle Kocher works along with The Woolmark Company.
 This partnership allowed her to create some beautiful handmade merino wool pieces in collaboration with Japanese wool manufacturer Nakaden.